Analysis | What McConnell got — and didn’t — on the filibuster

 Many of their Democratic colleagues have already evolved on this issue.
 For instance, Sen. Jon Tester (R-Mont.), another red-state Democrat, reiterated his opposition to the change this summer but said he might be open to it if the GOP decides to “stonewall, stonewall, stonewall.”

 And there’s precedent for such agreements going by the wayside.
-As The Post’s Paul Kane noted, then-Senate Majority Leader Harry Reid (D-Nev.) in 2013 reached an accord with McConnell on modest filibuster reforms while leaving it intact, but nixed it later that year for Barack Obama’s non-Supreme Court judicial nominees, citing GOP obstruction.
+As The Washington Post’s Paul Kane noted, then-Senate Majority Leader Harry M. Reid (D-Nev.) in 2013 reached an accord with McConnell on modest filibuster reforms while leaving it intact, but nixed it later that year for Barack Obama’s non-Supreme Court judicial nominees, citing GOP obstruction.
 (Reid now supports getting rid of the filibuster altogether.)
 Reid’s pledges might not have been as ironclad as the ones we see today from Manchin and Sinema, but things can change.

 And even after Monday’s developments, the malleability of the agreement became evident Tuesday.
 Senate Majority Leader Charles E. Schumer (D-N.Y.) effectively argued that McConnell had caved without getting what he wanted, saying what resulted was “exactly what Democrats proposed from the start.”
 McConnell responded by pledging “scored-earth” and “immediate chaos” if Democrats reversed course.